 15. Causes for biodiversity loss are on the one hand habitat destruction by agriculture, deforestation, as well as land consumption by settlements and roads.
 On the other hand, invasive species play a role, as well as depletion due to over-collection, overfishing and overhunting (Hoffmann et al. 2010).

-  16. Global warming adds to this: with undiminished CO2 emissions, half of the plant and animal species of the Amazon basin or the Galapagos islands, for example, can be expected to have vanished by 2100 (Warren et al. 2018).
-Similarly, global warming is the major threat for the survival of coral reefs (Hughes et al. 2017, 2018, IPCC 2018).
+16. Global warming adds to this: with undiminished CO2 emissions, half of the plant and animal species of the Amazon basin or the Galapagos Islands, for example, can be expected to have vanished by 2100 (Warren et al. 2018).
+Similarly, global warming is the major threat to the survival of coral reefs (Hughes et al. 2017, 2018, IPCC 2018).

 17. The loss of agricultural areas and soil fertility, as well as the irreversible destruction of biodiversity and ecosystems threaten the basis of life and limit the options of current and future generations (IPBES 2018a, 2018b, Secretariat of the CBD 2014, Willett et al. 2019, IAAST 2009a, 2009b).

 18. Insufficient protection of soil, ocean, fresh-water resources and biodiversity acts as a risk multiplier in the face of global warming (Johnstone and Mazo 2011).
 It increases the risk that water shortage and famine in many countries will trigger or aggravate social and military conflicts, and contribute to the migration of larger human populations (Levy et al. 2017, World Bank Group 2018, Solow 2013).

 19. A sustainable diet with reduced meat, fish and milk consumption, as well as a reorientation of agricultural methods to resource-saving food production are necessary for the protection of land and marine ecosystems and the stabilisation of climate change (Springmann et al. 2018).